ak-asu/ProjectIAM/README.md

 1. Update environment variables for production endpoints
 2. Deploy smart contracts to Polygon mainnet
+3. Deploy backend/schemas to Github Pages or your hosting provider and update the url values in them
-3. Deploy frontend on Vercel
+4. Deploy frontend on Vercel
-4. Deploy backend on Render
+5. Deploy backend on Render
-5. Update CORS settings and ensure all endpoints use HTTPS
+6. Update CORS settings and ensure all endpoints use HTTPS

 ### Security Considerations